MolecularAI/GraphINVENT/tutorials/2_using_a_new_dataset.md

 These should contain the training set, test set, and validation set, respectively.
 It is not important for the SMILES to be canonical, and it also does not matter if the file has a header or not.
 How many structures you put in each split is also up to you (generally the training set is larger than the testing and validation set).

-You should then create a new directory in [../data/](../data/), where the name of the directory should be a unique name for your dataset:
+You should then create a new directory in [../data/](../data/) where the name of this directory corresponds to a unique name for your dataset:

 ```
 mkdir path/to/GraphINVENT/data/your_dataset_name/